mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 -  **Emit Events:** A Pool MUST emit pool events when dictated by this spec (see `Connection Pool Monitoring <#connection-pool-monitoring>`__).
 Users MUST be able to subscribe to emitted events in a manner idiomatic to their language and driver.
 -  **Closeable:** A Pool MUST be able to be manually closed.
 When a Pool is closed, the following behaviors change:

-   -  Checking in a Connection to the Pool automatically closes the connection
+   -  Checking in a Connection to the Pool automatically closes the Connection
    -  Attempting to check out a Connection from the Pool results in an Error

 -  **Capped:** a pool is capped if **maxPoolSize** is set to a non-zero value.
-If a pool is capped, then its total number of connections (including available and in use) MUST NOT exceed **maxPoolSize**
+If a pool is capped, then its total number of Connections (including available and in use) MUST NOT exceed **maxPoolSize**

 .. code:: typescript

     interface ConnectionPool {
       /**
-       *  The Queue of threads waiting for a connection to be available */
+       *  The Queue of threads waiting for a Connection to be available */
       waitQueue: WaitQueue;